 ...the rapid concentration of land forces, with naval and air offensive and transport support, and their introduction into areas remote from main bases.
-The operations could vary from an unopposed entry to a combined air and seaborne assault, though assault against a heavily defended coastline is not contemplated.44
+The operations could vary from an unopposed entry to a combined air and seaborne assault, though assault against a heavily defended coastline is not contemplated.
+44

-As long warning periods could not be relied upon, it was expected that the initial response to any crisis would be met by forces maintained within theatre and that some land forces were likely to be stationed afloat.
+As long warning periods could not be relied upon there was an expectation that the initial response to any crisis would be met by forces maintained within theatre and that some land forces were likely to be stationed afloat.
 The majority of follow-on forces would arrive by air from the UK, although heavy equipment would have to come by sea.
-Troops arriving by air would rely on stockpiled equipment maintained in likely areas of operations.45 There would therefore continue to be a requirement for some form of base within the theatre, if not actually within the immediate locality of the crisis.
+Troops arriving by air would rely on stockpiled equipment maintained in likely areas of operations.
+There would therefore continue to be a requirement for some form of base within the theatre, if not actually within the immediate locality of the crisis.
 The maintenance of a permanent floating stockpile independent of local shore facilities does not appear to have been entertained seriously.

 The British did have some experience of maintaining floating stockpiles.
 From 1960 half a squadron of Centurion tanks was kept afloat in the Persian Gulf in a Landing Ship Tank (LST) in order to be available for operations in Kuwait at short notice.
 The remainder of the squadron was maintained in Aden and, with a second LST, was able to rotate with the forces in the Gulf in order to maintain a permanent deployment.
-The crews were deployed with their tanks, except in the summer when it was sometimes necessary to leave the tank crews ashore as some of the LSTs were not air conditioned.
+The crews were deployed with their tanks, except in the summer when it was sometimes necessary to leave the tanks crews ashore as some of the LSTs were not air conditioned.
 It was not felt conducive to the fitness or morale of the soldiers to leave them sweltering in the confined space of such ships.
 The sailors, of course, did not get a choice in the matter.
-In such circumstances the tank crews stayed in Aden and could be flown forward to join the LST and their vehicles at Bahrain should the need arise.46
+In such circumstances the tanks crews stayed in Aden and could be flown forward to join the LST and their vehicles at Bahrain should the need arise.
+46 This tiresome deployment was necessary because the Kuwaiti government would not allow the tanks to be stockpiled on Kuwaiti soil, presumably due to the political fallout that would be associated with too overt a reliance on British military assistance.
+Unfortunately, the slow speed of the old LSTs meant that tanks held ashore at Aden could not be made available in Kuwait at short notice, hence the creation of the 'Seaborne Tank Force'.
+This force alleviated the problems associated with the lack of a forward base in Kuwait but it could not completely remove the requirement for facilities within theatre.47